 Even if the policy is well-written, without attention to the practices and procedures for implementation, the security policy is just failed rhetoric.

 3. They have never seen or don’t remember having read the security policy.

 If the only time the security policy is in evidence is in the pile of paperwork signed by a new hire, it is not likely to have a significant impact.
 Again, see #1.
 The average employee is certainly not likely to be aware of all the specifics of all the security policies.
 They might not know that a comprehensive security policy exists.
 (It does, doesn’t it?)
 The only sign of a security policy is often an onerous password policy, with poorly implemented password synchronization and expiration notifications, making lockouts common.

 I remember finding by chance one company’s security policy on their intranet, and not being able to find it again after they upgraded their wiki platform software.
 If a search for “security policy” does not turn up the document, it might as well not exist.

 4. Managers are aware of the policy, but their managers do not prioritize or reward a strong security posture, and the disregard trickles down.

-One way of conveying the message to ignore security policy is to deflect or ignore questions about security, noting that the next software release or quarter sales earnings is a more important area of concern.
+One way of conveying the message to ignore security policy is to deflect or ignore questions about security, noting that the next software release or quarter sales earnings are a more important area of concern.
 There might be assurances of addressing security concerns “next quarter”, or when a security team is hired.

 A common misunderstanding of a strong security posture pushes the responsibility for security wholly on technology, or on the security team.
 For example, I’ve heard, “We’re behind a firewall.
 We don’t need to worry about security.”
 The concept of defense in depth is not always known outside of the security team.
 It’s also not yet widely understood that attacks are a question of “when”, not “if”.